kislow/networking-variety/mac-changer/README.md

     - apply newly generated mac address
     - up your default network interface

-2. The **reset.sh** script will simply reset your mac address to its previous state.
+2. The **reset.sh** script will simply reset your mac address to its default vendor mac address.